alagyn/trademerc/README.md

 ### TODO:
-2) Setup a GUI to perform a backtest with a strategy
+1) Setup a GUI to perform a backtest with a strategy
-3) Integrate Alpaca paper trading API
-4) Reporting
+2) Reporting
-	4a) Alert for stock meeting buy criteria and is bought @ X% of portfolio 4b) Alert for stock meeting sell criteria and sale is triggered 4c) Weekly update on: number of trades (buy and sold) and portfolio size, and portfolio change
+   1) Alert for stock meeting buy criteria and is bought @ X% of portfolio
+   2) Alert for stock meeting sell criteria and sale is triggered
+   3) Weekly update on: number of trades (buy and sold) and portfolio size, and portfolio change

-5) Setup GUI to create strategies - This is fairly complicated given the number of indicators and variables
+3) Setup GUI to create strategies - This is fairly complicated given the number of indicators and variables

-### Dependencies:
-* backtrader
-* yfinance
-* matplotlib

 ### STRATEGY 1